Sneak Preview

 SG- 2001 Kobe Bryant (Regular Season: 5.9 rpg.
 Playoffs: 7.3 rpg) - Kobe put up pretty dang good rebounding digits from the two guard position in 2001.
 But the real reason we chose Kobe is because he dropped 48 points and pulled down 16 rebounds in game four of the 2001 western conference semi-finals against Sacramento.
 Also, his middle name is "Bean".
 Hilarious.

 PG- 2002 Jason Kidd (Regular Season: 7.3 rpg.
 Playoffs: 8.2 rpg) - At 6'4", Jason Kidd is an insanely good rebounder.
 He averages almost seven per game for his career.
 In the 2002 season, Kidd's first with the Nets, he led the less than impressive New Jersey team to the Finals.
 He also ranks third all-time on the triple-double list, which is nice.
+Honorable Mention

 1978 Dave Cowens, 2000 Shaq, 2009 Rajon Rondo, 2009 LeBron James 2004 Kevin Garnett, 2009 Dwight Howard, 1993 Charles Barkley, 1992 Kevin Willis, 2010 Gerald Wallace, 1990 Alvin Robertson, 2000 Dikembe Mutombo, 2011 Kevin Love